Introducing the Peer Learning + Collaboration Fund

 All grant awards are contingent upon verification of the information contained in the application.
 (In other words, we will need to make sure you are who you say you are!)

-And last, we’ve set up group sessions with three organizations who we know will be popular targets: Resolve Philadelphia, City Bureau in Chicago, The Texas Tribune in Austin, and Outlier Media in Detroit.
-If you want to visit one of those three groups, you’ll need to apply and arrange to be there on the day indicated on the application form.
-As other popular targets emerge, we’re happy to consider setting up additional group convenings.
+You’ll need to apply and arrange to be there on the day indicated on the application form.
+As other popular targets emerge, we plan to set up additional group convenings.

 Frequently asked questions